 Because most of the Morgan dollar coins exist in higher grades than most other series, you should invest in only the highest grade specimens.
 If you can afford to buy Proof Morgan silver dollars, you should do so because those have performed very well as investments.
 The next best investments are the very high grade, MS-65, or better coins.
 They are pricey compared to MS-60 to MS-63, but their incredible rarity in the age of encapsulated coins make them a good investment.

 Remember to Consider the Source

-Another very important thing to consider when investing in rare coins, including Morgan silver dollars, is to consider who is providing the coin grade.
+Another essential item to consider when investing in rare coins, including Morgan silver dollars, is to find who is providing the coin grade.
 The price difference between MS-63 and MS-65 is significant, and not all dealers and grading services have the same grading standards.
-In fact, coins which are in slabs from PCGS and NGC are worth more than coins in slabs from certain minor grading services.
+Coins which are in slabs from PCGS and NGC are worth more than coins in slabs from certain minor grading services.
 This price difference is because PCGS and NGC have consistent, exacting, and largely non-subjective standards for grading.

 Store Your Morgan Dollars in a Vault You Control

 Finally, once you've made the informed decision to invest in a given Morgan silver dollar, always take delivery of your coins in person.
 Don't fall for dealer assurances that they will store your coins for you and they will be kept in a secure vault.
 If the dealer cannot produce the coins you're buying in a leading third-party grading company slab, find another dealer.